vectara/vectara-docs/www/docs/learn/querying-table-data.md

 * **row_num:** This value is a number if the search result is for a specific row of the table.

-When you open a corpus in the UI and select the **Data** tab, you can then select the **Tables** tab to view the ingested table data as well as view the rendered table.
+When you open a corpus in the UI and select the **Data** tab, you can click on **each uploaded document** and select the **Tables** tab to view the ingested table data as well as view the rendered table.
 For more details, see [Manage Documents](/docs/console-ui/manage-documents).

 ## Table examples